Puerto Rico and Vieques Island

 There are many ways to do a walking tour in Old San Juan.
 I googled and found an app called “GPSmycity” that offers options for this destination.
 I don’t remember using an audio tour, but I highly recommend them and would do that next time to add flavor.
 I just started at Castillo San Cristobal and walked to Castillo San Felipe del Morro and it was a lovely way to see the coastline.
 It was a drizzly day, but doable if weather doesn’t coooperate.

-I’m not one to love forts on vacation, but I do always find that I get great photos and a little history at the same time.
+I’m not the biggest fan of touring forts on vacation, but I do always find that I get great photos and a little history at the same time.
 See my gallery below for a little inspiration if you’re not a fort person either….

 View to El Morro from San Cristobal